 What to eat in between meals

-Karr recommends incorporating nutritional snacks in between meals such as high-fiber rye crisps with Swiss cheese or guacamole on top.
-And, while older adults do need to stay well-hydrated, they are better off taking small sips during the day in order to avoid frequent sprints to the bathroom.
+Karr recommends incorporating nutritional snacks in between meals, such as high-fiber rye crisps with Swiss cheese or guacamole on top.
+And, while seniors do need to stay well-hydrated, they are better off taking small sips during the day in order to avoid frequent sprints to the bathroom.
 Karr says that a glass of water kept by their favorite chair is the answer.

 To avoid stomach upset, the water should be room temperature or warm.
 Add in some lemon, lime or a few berries for extra flavor, and they can take small sips all day to stay sufficiently hydrated.